adr/vscode-adr-manager/docs/External Stakeholders.md

 These implementation ideas will also have to be evaluated based on criteria like plausibility,usefulness etc.

 Ideally, this will take place in a synchronous meeting with some stakeholders where we will discuss the sketches.
 It is also sufficient that only some stakeholders will participate in this, 2-3 should be a good number to aim for.
-The plan is to briefly discuss the sketches in approximately 1 hour, but no longer than 1.5 hours.
+The plan is to briefly discuss the sketches in approximately 45 minutes to 1 hour, but no longer than 1.5 hours.

 If a synchronous meeting cannot be arranged, then the discussion may also take place asynchronously similar to the process of requirements verification described above.